foc-me/local-indexed/readme.md

         }
         ```

-    alter object store
+    Alter object store.

-    `LDBCollection.alter()` will recreate the object store after delete it so you need to back up the data before calling this
+    `LDBCollection.alter()` will recreate the object store after delete it so you need to back up the data before calling it.

     ```javascript
     import localIndexed from "@focme/local-indexed"